0ldsk00l/nestopia/README.md

 Contributing/Issues:
 * Contributions will be reviewed for anything related to the standalone GUI builds
 * Issues related to core emulation will be closed.
 This project no longer maintains the core emulator.
+Please submit issues about core emulation upstream at https://gitlab.com/jgemu/nestopia
 * When not using a tagged release, please understand that the code is volatile and nothing is set in stone.

 The following platforms are supported: